-Horror Queenstown crash: Dad flown be with girl who lost both hands
+Horror Queenstown crash: Dad flown to be with girl who lost both hands

 Insp Jensen reminded people to take ''extra care'' on southern roads, which were especially busy during the summer as domestic and foreign tourists flocked to the region.

-A male tourist was charged with careless driving causing death and two counts of careless driving causing injury after a crash on Frankton Rd last week, which killed Noelene Tait (84).
+A male tourist was charged with careless driving causing death and two counts of careless driving causing injury after a crash on Frankton Rd last week, which killed Noelene Tait, 84.

 A man was also critically injured in a crash on Frankton Rd on January 11.